Land-Use Analysis

 Mixed-use diversity

-compute_mixed_uses measures the diversity of land-use categories reachable from each node.
+compute_mixed_uses measures this diversity from every network node.
 Hill numbers are computed by default (compute_hill=True); Shannon and Gini-Simpson indices are available via the compute_shannon and compute_gini flags.
-The three Hill orders differ in how strongly they weight common versus rare categories:
+The order q sets how much the balance of common versus rare types counts:

 The Hill measures are distance-weighted through a branch-distance form, so a decay_fn shapes how strongly nearer instances count.
 Shannon (cc_shannon_{d}) and Gini (cc_gini_{d}) are computed from raw category counts and are not affected by decay_fn.